3mdeb/96boards-docs-wiki/HiKeyGettingStarted.md

 **Ethernet**

 A standard USB to Ethernet dongle may be used to get network connectivity.
+You will need to manually add the configuration to /etc/network/interfaces.d/eth0 for it to come up, and link /etc/resolv.conf (see Known Issues below).

 **WiFi**